If you’re looking for anaphora examples to master your understanding of this literary device, this post is for you!

 More drama.
 More rhythm.
 More impact.

-Be inspired to add more firepower to your words with anaphora!
+Be inspired to add more firepower to your words with your new favorite literary term, anaphora!